 Humidity Considerations

 Ficus umbellata is native to tropical regions and appreciates higher humidity levels.
 If your indoor environment is dry, especially during winter when heating systems are in use, you may need to provide additional humidity for your plant.
-Here are some ways to increase humidity:

 - Place a tray filled with water near the plant.
 As the water evaporates, it will increase the humidity around the plant.